Mahale-Pradnesh/Customer_Behavior_Analysis/README.md

 📁 Dataset

-Source: (Public dataset / Kaggle / Internal / Mock dataset — update as needed)
+Source: Public dataset

 Format: CSV

 Data Type: Structured

 Description:
-The dataset contains records related to (sales / customers / transactions / operations — customize here) and is used to analyze trends, patterns, and key performance metrics.
+The dataset contains records related to (sales / customers / transactions / operations) and is used to analyze trends, patterns, and key performance metrics.

 🛠 Tools & Technologies